 - phone calls between reps and clients

-- prospects engagement with marketing campaigns, and much more.
+- prospect engagement with marketing campaigns and much more.

 It lives in multiple business systems that make up your sales and marketing tech stack including CRM, email and calendar platforms, marketing automation systems, phone, conversational applications, and more.